lmorchard/blog.lmorchard.com/content/posts/archives/2016/2016-09-11-poke-the-mongo.md

 ## Play my game!

 Pico-8 games can also be exported to HTML5 and JavaScript.
 This embedded web player consists of the game code and an Emscripten-compiled version of the Pico-8 engine.
-So, [because the web is awesome][webawesome], even if Pico-8 goes away this copy of my game will continue working long after:
+So, [because the web is awesome][webawesome], even if Pico-8 goes away this copy of my game will continue working long after.

-<iframe class="lazyload" style="width: 100%; height: 420px" scrolling="no" frameborder="0" allowfullscreen data-src="/uploads/2016/poke-the-mongo/pokethemongo.html"></iframe>

 I've also read that the folks behind Pico-8 aren't particularly hostile to others cloning the system - which has lead to things like [PICOLOVE](https://github.com/picolove/picolove), an independent implementation of the Pico-8 APIs for another Lua-based game system.
 I've seen a few folks leverage that to get their games running on Android, so I'll have to check that out at some point.